Alex Tabarrok's Forthcoming or Published Papers

 ABSTRACT: “Private governments” such as homeowners associations and

-condominium cooperatives provide all manner of collective
+condominium cooperatives provide all manner of collective consumption goods,

-removal to transportation,

 policing, and medical care.
 These organizations were practically unheard of

 in 1960, but today some 54.6 million people in the United States live in

 various neighborhood associations.
 Using data from Northern Virginia we show

-houses in HOAs are worth, on average, more than 5 percent more than
+houses in HOAs are worth, on average, more than 5 percent more than similar

-rapidly.
 Implications for the future are discussed.

 Agan, A. and A. Tabarrok.
 2005.
 What are Private Governments Worth?
 Regulation.

-28 (3: Fall):
+28 (3: Fall): 14-17.

 Comment: (with Jon Klick)

-ABSTRACT: We argue that changes in the terror alert level set
+ABSTRACT: We argue that changes in the terror alert level set by the

-presence in the

 Mall area of Washington, D.C.
 Using daily crime data during the period the

 terror alert system has been in place, we show that crime drops

 significantly, both statistically and economically, in the Mall area

 relative to the other areas of Washington DC.
 This

 provides strong evidence of the causal effect of police on crime and

 suggests a research strategy that can be used in other cities.

 Klick, J. and A. Tabarrok.
 2005.
 Using Terror Alert Levels to Estimate the

 Effect of Police on Crime.
 Journal of Law

 Comment: (with Eric Helland)

-ABSTRACT: After being arrested and booked, most felony defendants
+ABSTRACT: After being arrested and booked, most felony defendants are

-systems of pursuit and rearrest are put into action.
+and rearrest are put into action.
 Public police have the primary

 responsibility for pursuing and rearresting defendants who were released on

 their own recognizance or on cash or government bail.
 Defendants who

-made bail by borrowing from a bond dealer, however, must worry about an entirely different
+made bail by borrowing from a bond dealer, however, must worry about an

-the bond dealer forfeits the bond unless the fugitive is soon
+skips trial, the bond dealer forfeits the bond unless the fugitive is soon

 returned.
-As a result, bond dealers have an incentive to
+As a result, bond dealers have an incentive to monitor their

-defendant does skip, bond dealers hire bail enforcement agents, more colloquially known as bounty
+bond dealers hire bail enforcement agents, more colloquially known as bounty

 hunters, to pursue and return the defendants to custody.
 We compare

-the effectiveness of these two different systems by examining failure to appear rates, fugitive
+the effectiveness of these two different systems by examining failure to

-respective systems.
+under the respective systems.
 We apply propensity score and matching

 Helland, E. and A. Tabarrok.
 2004.
 The